idesign0/ros2_macOS/README.md

 cd ~/kilted-ros2
 ./brew-packages/install_brew_packages.sh
 ```
-This script installs essential tools and libraries needed for building ROS 2 Humble on macOS ARM64.
+This script installs essential tools and libraries needed for building ROS 2 Kilted on macOS ARM64.

 You can verify or manually install additional required packages with this command (these should already be installed by the script, but it’s good to double-check):